Emizy/receiptify/README.md

 ### APPS AND FUNCTIONS

 - blackbox : This contains test suite for ```authentication section``` , ``recipients``
-- core: This contains e core functionalities of the system
+- core: This contains core functionalities of the system
-- UTILS: This contains globally used methods on the system
+- utils: This contains globally used methods on the system

 ## Run Locally